GLOBAL MARKETS-Stocks rally as Biden surge offsets coronavirus fears

 By Matt Scuffham and Herbert Lash

-NEW YORK, March 4 (Reuters) - The dollar and world equity markets rose on Wednesday as investors were cheered by a strong showing by Joe Biden in the U.S. Democratic presidential primaries, although the economy-slowing coronavirus outbreak kept investors on tenterhooks.
+NEW YORK, March 4 (Reuters) - The dollar and global equities rose on Wednesday as a strong showing by Joe Biden in the U.S. Democratic presidential primaries cheered the markets, though the economy-slowing coronavirus outbreak kept investors on tenterhooks.

-Former Vice President Biden, considered less likely to raise taxes and impose new regulations than rival Bernie Sanders, rolled to victories across the South, Midwest and New England on the biggest day of voting in the Democratic nomination campaign.
+Former Vice President Biden, considered less likely to raise taxes and impose new regulations than rival Bernie Sanders, rolled to victories on the biggest day of voting in the Democratic nomination campaign.

-The benchmark S&P 500 .SPX rose for only the second time in 10 days, taking back losses from the previous session.
+The benchmark S&P 500 .SPX jumped more than 4%.
+But it was only the second gain in 10 days, and Wall Street remained in correction territory, down 10% from recent all-time highs.

 "I don't think the market has bottomed.
 I think the market will probably fall another 5% to 10%," said Larry Hatheway, co-founder of research firm Jackson Hole Economics.
 "We're going to have to go lower because you've got a clear slowdown in activity that's probably going to last through the first half."